-One phase in selling your home is having your home inspected.
+One phase in selling your home is having an exterior home inspection.
 This key piece of information can have a huge impact on the sale of your home.
 A home inspection that reveals exterior issues can derail a home sale.
 It can also slow down a sale until repairs can be made.
 Neither scenario bodes well for the seller.

 Siding And Trim

 Siding and trim are the number one area pointed out by home inspectors.
 You don’t need to be a siding contractor to inspect your home for issues that a home inspector might point out.
 The easiest issue to detect are areas of the siding where paint is failing.
 Areas of siding with missing, flaking, cracking, or blistering paint expose the home to water damage and rot.
 They also look bad and show a lack of proper maintenance and upkeep.

 Another relatively easy issue to detect is rotting wood.
 Look for areas of siding or trim that come in close or direct contact with soil, areas where roofs and walls come together, and windowsills and trim.
 Areas most prone to rot are areas that receive unfettered exposure to the elements, or areas that direct bulk water to certain locations.
 Areas covered by patio covers and large overhangs will most likely be in pretty good shape.